nschlia/ffmpegfs/README.md

 side, Windows Explorer or copy/xcopy work.
 Tools like Beyond Compare may only copy the predicted size first and not respond to size changes.

+**Play HLS output by opening hls.html from disk**

+Most browser prevent playback of files from disk.
+You may put them into a website directory, but sometimes even https must be used or playback will be blocked.

+To enable disk playback in Firefox:

+* Open about:config
+* Set security.fileuri.strict_origin_policy to false

 DEVELOPMENT
 -----------